 Links to Publicly Available Resources

 AMTSO is the Anti-Malware Testing Standards Organization, a community of over 60 security and testing companies from around the world.
 This link from Microsoft identifies reputable security companies that provide consumer security software that is compatible with Windows.
-This document provides assessment guidance for conducting Cybersecurity Maturity Model Certification (CMMC) assessments for Level 1.
+This policy template is meant to supplement the CIS Controls v8.
+The policy statements included within this document can be used by all CIS Implementation Groups (IGs) but are specifically geared toward Safeguards in Implementation Group 1 (IG1).
 This Ransomware Guide includes ransomware prevention best practices and a ransomware response checklist.
+This on demand course from CISA can assist in training users on how to ensure devices have antivirus and anti-malware protection.
+This guide from CISA is designed to provides high level information about protecting against malicious code.
+This document provides self-assessment guidance for conducting Cybersecurity Maturity Model Certification (CMMC) assessments for Level 1.
 NIST resource that defines the requirements for malicious code protection.
 This NIST Special Publication provides recommendations for improving an organization’s malware incident prevention measures.
 This sample policy from Norfolk State University is an example of how to establish a policy and procedure for protection from malicious code.
-This guide from Salisbury University is designed to inform users of the risks and symptoms of malware infection on PCs, as well as prevention and removal methods.
-This sample policy from Sam Houston State University is an example of a policy to reduce risk by protecting against malware.
+This guide from proofpoint provides information on what to do before, during and after a ransomware attack.
+I also provides comprehensive guidance on how to break the attack chain and stop ransomware attacks This sample policy from Sam Houston State University is an example of a policy to reduce risk by protecting against malware.
 This SANS whitepaper discusses several common practices which, when implemented together, will greatly decrease, and perhaps almost stop malware.
-This SANS whitepaper discusses how ransomware works and dissects its life cycle into multiple stages.
 The official Ubuntu website provides open source and proprietary antivirus options that support Ubuntu and other flavors of Linux.
-This sample policy from The University of Mary Washington is an example of a standard to promote a secure computing environment.
-This YouTube video discusses malware in the context of information security.

 Discussion [NIST SP 800-171 R2]